shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ### 1. Cloning the repository

-The very first needed step in the pipeline is cloning the repository into the runner's workspace.
+The very first step in the pipeline is cloning the repository into the runner's workspace.
 GitLab does that automatically for every started job.

 ### 2. Installing dependencies

 All the dependencies of your project must be installed.
-Shopware 6 uses [Composer](https://getcomposer.org/) for managing PHP dependencies and [Node Package Manager \(npm\)](https://www.npmjs.com/) for frontend related dependencies.
+Shopware 6 uses [Composer](https://getcomposer.org/) for managing PHP dependencies and [Node Package Manager \(NPM\)](https://www.npmjs.com/) for frontend related dependencies.

-Initially only the [Composer](https://getcomposer.org/) dependencies need to be installed by running the following commands:
+Initially, only the Composer dependencies need to be installed by running the following commands:

 * `$ composer install --no-interaction --optimize-autoloader --no-suggest`
 * `$ composer install -d vendor/shopware/recovery --no-interaction --optimize-autoloader --no-suggest`